Reviewing RealReal (REAL) and Its Rivals

-RealReal (NASDAQ:REAL – Get Free Report) is one of 29 public companies in the “Miscellaneous retail” industry, but how does it weigh in compared to its competitors?
-We will compare RealReal to related businesses based on the strength of its risk, institutional ownership, profitability, earnings, valuation, analyst recommendations and dividends.
+RealReal (NASDAQ:REAL – Get Free Report) is one of 28 publicly-traded companies in the “Miscellaneous retail” industry, but how does it weigh in compared to its rivals?
+We will compare RealReal to related companies based on the strength of its profitability, analyst recommendations, institutional ownership, valuation, risk, dividends and earnings.

-64.7% of RealReal shares are held by institutional investors.
-Comparatively, 39.2% of shares of all “Miscellaneous retail” companies are held by institutional investors.
-9.3% of RealReal shares are held by company insiders.
-Comparatively, 20.2% of shares of all “Miscellaneous retail” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+64.7% of RealReal shares are owned by institutional investors.
+Comparatively, 39.2% of shares of all “Miscellaneous retail” companies are owned by institutional investors.
+9.3% of RealReal shares are owned by company insiders.
+Comparatively, 20.2% of shares of all “Miscellaneous retail” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and target prices for RealReal and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for RealReal and its rivals, as reported by MarketBeat.

 |Sell Ratings